 I find that on average, most Beausoleil anglers use 7 – 8kg of boilies for a week’s carp fishing on our 4 acre lake.
 On those rare occasions when the carp gods smile upon you and the carp are coming thick and fast, then 8kg may not last 48hrs but in reality such weeks are rare.

 Most fisheries sell bait on site and by using the fishery bait, if you need more, then there is usually no problem to get it.
 I’ve had some very special sessions at the lake during the winter and used 15kg of boilie in one week easily.
 It’s easy to do if they are in the mood.
 You still have to fish for a bite at a time though and it’s easy to overdo it and kill the action stone dead!

-My chosen size of boilie for fishing in France is 20mm, although I do roll 24mm for the cats at Beausoleil.
+My chosen size of boilie for fishing in France is 20mm, although I use 24mm for the cats at Beausoleil.

 ► Large carp over 30lbs have large mouths and 2 x 20mm baits are tiny in relation to the size of the mouth.
 20mm baits are also easier to throw/catapult than 15mm baits.
 24mm are a good choice for catfish and can be fished in strings of 5 or 6 if you choose.